supreethr23/dp-300-database-administrator/Instructions/Labs/08-identify-resolve-blocking-issues.md

     ![Picture 08](../images/dp300-lab8-img12.png)

-## Enable Read Commit Snapshot isolation level
+## Task 3 - Enable Read Commit Snapshot isolation level

 1. Select **New Query** from SQL Server Management Studio.
 Copy and paste the following T-SQL code into the query window.
 Select the **Execute** button to execute this query.